+Stefan Enchelmaier, Professor of European and Comparative Law, University of Oxford.
 Professor Enchelmaier studied law, philosophy, and Latin at the Universities of Cologne, Hamburg, and Edinburgh.
 He obtained his doctorate from the University of Bonn with a thesis on European competition law.
 In addition to practicing law, he has held posts in Oxford (1997-2003); Max-Planck-Institute for Intellectual Property and Competition Law, Munich (2003-2008); and York (2008-2013).
-This will be his first year teaching in our program.

-2015 Faculty for Supervised Research Tutorial (students to take one of the five)
+2016 Faculty for Supervised Research Tutorial (students to take one of the four)